 recognizing that high debt loads and other headwinds, including low productivity and aging populations, continue to flash a cautionary sign in many economies.
 Global inflation appears to have stopped declining as the extraordinary monetary policy effort seen in developed nations finally seems to be bearing fruit.

 Europe and Japan

-In Japan, and over time, we still expect the yen to continue its weakening trend versus the US dollar.
+With the political risk in Europe receding somewhat following the outcome of the French elections, we favour European currencies versus the US dollar.
+While over time, we still expect the yen to continue its weakening trend versus the US dollar.

 Our base case view for credit spreads remains a tighter destination in the near-to-midterm, but the aggressive tightening of spreads over the past several months has valuations nearing what can only be described as fair.
 We also remain vigilant about global risks which may impact credit markets, such as a sharp deceleration in Chinese growth.
 The technical tailwind remains favorable as demand is expected to remain firm given investor flows from lower-yielding markets abroad.
 Supply trends, after many years of increases, are now expected to decelerate despite the fast start in the beginning of the year.
 We remain cautious about the potential for further mergers and acquisitions and shareholder-friendly activities in certain industrial sectors such as healthcare/pharmaceuticals and telecommunications.
 We favour the financial sector, where deleveraging, capital build and regulatory constraint remain credit-positive.

 We also favour attractive valuations in spread sectors, in particular investment-grade corporate bonds and select emerging market USD- and local-currency-denominated bonds.
 We continue to look for opportunities to benefit from market anomalies.
 Our focus remains on longer-term fundamentals with diversified strategies to manage risk.